 There are two main types of uterine cancer:

-- Endometrial cancer is the most common type of uterine cancer.
+- Endometrial cancer, the most common type

 - Unusual vaginal discharge